markusdumke/reinforcelearn/README.md

   rewards = windy.gridworld$rewards, initial.state = 30)
 ```

-Environments created with `makeEnvironment` always have an initialization function to create a new instance of the environment, a reset function, which returns an initial state observation and a step function, which takes a step in the environment given an action returning the next state observation, reward and if the episode is finished.
+Environments created with `makeEnvironment` always have a reset function, which returns an initial state observation and a step function, which takes an action as input and returns the next state observation, reward and if the episode is finished.

 ### Run a reinforcement learning algorithm